svenmalvik/svenmalvik.com/_posts/2020-10-17-azure-iac-at-vipps.md

 [![Infrastructure as Code in Azure - Learnings from Vipps.](https://cdn.svenmalvik.com/images/azure-iac-yt.jpg "Infrastructure as Code in Azure - Learnings from Vipps.")](https://www.youtube.com/watch?v=OhGLefi43Kk)*Watch the full episode: https://www.youtube.com/watch?v=OhGLefi43Kk*

 Two years ago, we worked from this office that you can see in the picture above.
-We started with Azure right here.
+We started with Azure from there.
 Most of our interactions with Azure at that time were right from the Portal which is a great tool for testing, and learning, and getting started.
 That’s what we did two years ago.
 We created resources more randomly than structured because we tested, and we learned, and we started Our journey with Azure.

 However, the problems with this so-called ClickOps approach and not having infrastructure as code are many.
-For example:
-ClickOps gives us no history about previous changes.
+For example, ClickOps gives us no history about previous changes.
 We cannot review changes before they are in production, and we can’t repeat deployments several times, so we will end up with slightly different environments in test and production.

 Infrastructure as code is also necessary because it gives us documentation.
 We need to know what we have deployed and we need to know how we configured our resources that we have deployed in a very structured way.
 It’s necessary because it’s required from us working in the finance industry.